 Call 888-292-5352 to discuss your specific case.

-Adding insult to injury, while Pennsylvania motorcycle accident attorneys can protect your rights we cannot force insurance carriers to pay any part of your lost wages from a motorcycle accident until they decide they are ready to resolve your entire motorcycle accident claim.
+Adding insult to injury, while Pennsylvania motorcycle attorneys can protect your rights, we cannot force insurance carriers to pay any part of your lost wages from a motorcycle accident until they decide they are ready to resolve your entire motorcycle accident claim.

 Depending on your injury, your motorcycle attorney can recover your lost wages in as little as 3 months or as much as two years, depending on your claim.

 Many Pennsylvania motorcycle accident victims have convinced their doctors to allow them to go back to their old jobs, because if they don’t return they will be fired.
 This is never an ideal situation, but when forced with the possible loss of their home, many motorcycle accident victims feel it is necessary to get back to work as soon as they are able.